satabdisaha1288/scBT/README.md

 * LRT-Linear( Regression model based test of DGE for zero inflated continuous data)
 * MAST (Regression model based test of DGE for zero inflated continuous data with Bayesian estimation)

+## Installation
+The development version of SplattDR can be installed from Github:
+## Getting Started

+## Citing scBT
+If you use Splatter please cite our paper